wo3kie/cxxDojo/README.md

 **gsl/correlation.cpp**
 Implement a function to calculate the correlation between two collections using gsl library.

+**gsl/covariance.cpp**
+Implement a function to calculate the covariance between two collections using gsl library.

 **exponentialSmoothing.cpp**
 Implement a function to do exponential smoothing.
 Use Brown's simple exponential smoothing.